Microsoft ASP.NET MVC Core

-To build applications today, ASP.NET MVC Training in Bangladesh a programmer must know how to combine the power of various technologies together to produce software that is powerful and web based application.
-The focus of this course is C# Training with ASP.NET Core and Microsoft SQL Server 2017 through Visual Studio, but along the way, you also see how to use Microsoft Visual Studio 2015 for Web , and you get to build a real dashboard system powered by SQL, C#, AJAX, CSS, HTML and JQuery.
-Any of these skills alone are valuable, but knowing how to combine these skills makes you immediately standout in the job market.
+To build applications today, ASP.NET MVC Training in Bangladesh a programmer must know how to combine the power of various technologies together to produce software that is a powerful and web-based application.
+The focus of this course is C# Training with ASP.NET Core and Microsoft SQL Server 2017 through Visual Studio, but along the way, you also see how to use Microsoft Visual Studio 2015 for Web, and you get to build a real dashboard system powered by SQL, C#, AJAX, CSS, HTML, and JQuery.
+Any of these skills alone are valuable, but knowing how to combine these skills makes you immediately stand in the job market.
 Enroll today, and learn how to give yourself a great competitive advantage in the job world.

 Module-1: Introduction to .NET Framework and .NET Core